MohamedElshafei66/Cure/README.md

 Cure is a mobile application for booking doctors, viewing doctor details, and managing medical appointments with an easy and clean UI.

-> This project is part of my personal work on a complete doctor booking flow including authentication, booking, maps, and notifications.

 ---